anurag-tarai/tech-notes-obsidian/Language/JavaScript/Concepts/Why Promises were Introduced.md

 ### Promises solve all the callback hell problems.
 - ### Avoid callback hell

-- ### Make async code look more like synchronous code

 - ### Easy chaining (`.then()`)

 - ### Centralized error handling (`.catch()`)